A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Challenging RE Problems and Solutions

-In addition, there is an increasing demand to extract n-ary relations \cite{jia2019document} from multiple documents, where $ n > 2$.
-It is essential to extract the relation between more than a pair of entities in the biomedical field.
-For example, detecting the relationship between a drug, a cancer patient, and a specific gene mutation is essential for determining whether a drug is relevant for treating cancer patients with a certain mutation in a given gene. \citeauthor{lee2020cross} \shortcite{lee2020cross} proposed the cross-sentence N-ary RE by utilizing entity linking and discourse relation, respectively. \citeauthor{tiktinsky2022dataset} \shortcite{tiktinsky2022dataset} proposed an N-ary drug combination RE dataset to assist professionals in identifying beneficial drug combinations.
-Then a baseline model is proposed to predict if the subset of drugs used together in the combination therapy is effective.
+In addition, similar to the idea discussed in the knowledge-enhanced methods subsection~\ref{sec:FSRE}, in the biomedical field, KGs play a significant role in enriching manually annotated information \cite{dai2019distantly,milosevic2022relationship}.
+They offer substantial potential for leveraging external knowledge sources to enhance our understanding of entity relations and extract biomedical relationships.
+Besides, there is an increasing demand to extract n-ary relations \cite{jia2019document} from multiple documents, where $n > 2$.
+It is essential to extract relations between more than a pair of entities in the biomedical field.
+For example, detecting the relationship between a drug, a cancer patient, and a specific gene mutation is crucial for determining whether a drug is relevant for treating cancer patients with a certain mutation in a given gene. \citeauthor{lee2020cross} \shortcite{lee2020cross} proposed cross-sentence N-ary RE by utilizing entity linking and discourse relations, respectively. \citeauthor{tiktinsky2022dataset} \shortcite{tiktinsky2022dataset} proposed an N-ary drug combination RE dataset to assist professionals in identifying beneficial drug combinations.
+They also proposed a baseline model to predict if a subset of drugs used together in combination therapy is effective.